tsmaeder/che-theia/CONTRIBUTING.md

 ## Setting up plugins to run

 We can now add plugins to run in the sidecar container by adding them to the folder `/projects/plugins-1`(or whaterver we define as `THEIA_PLUGINS`env variable).
 If we're just interested in debugging the theia plugins host process, we can download a *.vsix file to the folder: it will be unpacked to a subfolder of `/tmp`.
-If we need to debug the plugin, we can checkout the source code and built it according the the instructions for the plugin:
+If we need to debug the plugin, we can checkout the source code and build it according the the instructions for the plugin:

 ```bash
 $ cd /projects/plugins-1/